When most people go jet ski shopping, the first questions they ask are:

 For most people, you don’t need a 300 HP “overpowered” jet ski to have fun on the water.
 If your main goal is towing a tube or cruising around, jet skis in the 110–170 HP range will suffice.

-For example, the Sea-Doo GTI 170 jet ski strikes a perfect balance.
+For example, the Kawasaki STX160, Yamaha VX or Sea-Doo GTI 170 strikes a perfect balance.
 It’s got enough muscle to pull Timmy on a tube without guzzling gas or overwhelming a beginner.
 Plus, in “Sport Mode,” it can still deliver thrills when you’re in the adrenaline mood.

 HP vs. Cubic Capacity (CC)